carlosmoliv/language-boost-api/README.md

 ## :rocket: About the project

-A Node.js REST API for a courses platform that I'm developing from scratch for study purposes.
+A Node.js Role-Based Access Control REST API for a courses platform that I'm developing from scratch for study purposes.

-The idea is to apply the best practices, such as good architecture, new concepts, and new technologies, and also stay up-to-date with the latest trends.
+The idea is to apply **DDD**, **Clean Architecture**, **TDD**, and also stay up-to-date with the latest trends.

 My main focus with this project is the backend for the moment, but I have plans to start the frontend using React in another repository.